phwl/elec3607-lab/labs/lab1-gpio/README.md

 the program marked as ```XXX```.
 Fill them in and create a version that produces a square wave at 50MHz +/- 20%.
 Make an oscilloscope screen shot of this version and write an explanation of the changes that you needed to make.

-## 4. mmap (highest speed) (20%)
-Modify the mmap version to produce the highest clock frequency square wave, capture a screen shot and record the shortest period achieved.
-Try to get the best oscilloscope trace of the output.
-If it doesn't look like a square wave, explain why.